hysamah/ES_project2/README.md

 `void receive_data(void)`

-This function is called inside the UART1 ISR to recieve the motion data into a fixed size array.
+This function is called inside the UART1 ISR to receive the motion data into a fixed size array.
 The `__HAL_UART_DISABLE_IT` is called before it to prevent ISR errors, then `__HAL_UART_ENABLE_IT` is called to re-enable the interrupt after the recieving is finished.
 Data alignment is settled inside the function.

 `void dagu_digest(void)`

-This function is called inside the main loop after setting the sending flag. inside `dagu_digest` the recieved char values for the motion bytes are converted into intgers that are then sent to the Pololu via UART2.
+This function is called inside the main loop after setting the sending flag. inside `dagu_digest` the received char values for the motion bytes are converted into intgers that are then sent to the Pololu via UART2.

 ## Technical Challenges

 - HC-06 bluetooth modules we planned on using are slave-only modules
-- Figuring out the correct sending baud rate from the bluetooth moduels, as too high baudrates resulted in dropped data packets and UART overrun errors
+- Figuring out the correct sending baud rate from the bluetooth modules, as too high baud rates resulted in dropped data packets and UART overrun errors
 - The master Bluetooth module only works with power supply from laptop so far, batteries and other power sources seem to stop bluetooth sending.
-However, the slave module on the Dagu recieves the data correctly using the Dagu's batteries
+However, the slave module on the Dagu receives the data correctly using the Dagu's batteries

+## First Phase progress
+- Established valid communication over bluetooth between Glove & Dagu
+- Successfully reading & handling sensors' data
+- Completed & tested basic motion algorithm based on the sensors' data

 ## First Demo Video
 [Hand Gesture Driven Dagu Demo](https://drive.google.com/file/d/1rHvJYfV3ZO3Wg04cuTE-szriirWaFO4K/view?usp=sharing) //insert demo link

+## Next Phase Features

+### Automatic Replay/Repeat

+Using another gesture in order to record (sample) a sequence of movements of the kit and then replay these movements automatically on gesturing.

+### Prototyping

 ## Potential enhancements

-### Automatic Replay/Repeat

-Using another gesture/button in order to record a sequence of movements of the kit and then replay these movements automatically on gesturing.

  ### Implementing a PID control loop

-The proportional–integral–derivative (PID) control loop will provide angular feedback to the on-ground MCU in order to adjust the movement of the Dagu to specifically the desired angel.
+The proportional–integral–derivative (PID) control loop will provide angular feedback to the on-ground MCU in order to adjust the movement of the Dagu to specifically the desired angle.
 It will also revert the Dagu into its original stance in case any obstacles try to divert it.

 This will enhance Dagu stability and response accuracy to the gestures.
 In addition, it will eliminate the effect of external obstacles and diversions.